openemr/website-openemr/content/summer-of-code/_index.md

 Picture Archiving and Communication System (PACS) is a system that allows storing and viewing of patient imaging, such as Xrays, CT scans, and ultrasounds.
 Goal is it integrate a PACS server with OpenEMR to allow the viewing and storage of patient imaging.

-* Mentors: Brady Miller, Asher Densmore-Lynn, Stephen Waite, Victor Kofia
+* Mentors: Brady Miller, Asher Densmore-Lynn, Stephen Waite, Victor Kofia, Sandra Gutierrez
 * Tags: New Feature